dimitri-nicolo/calico/calico/threat/security-anomalies.md

 #### About anomaly detection modeling

-Anomaly detection uses a neural network and probabilistic time series modeling to automatically identify performance anomalies associated with workloads in your cluster.
+Anomaly detection uses a neural network and probabilistic time series modeling to automatically identify security anomalies associated with workloads in your cluster.
 It can also work as a daemon that periodically retrains the model and performs anomaly detection.
-Anomaly detecton performs these high-level tasks:
+Anomaly detections performs these high-level tasks:

 - Learns the normal behaviour and patterns of cluster nodes, pods, services, and other entities that send log records